pipekit/examples/README.md

 A collection of examples designed to help you get started with Pipekit.
 All these examples will work out-of-the-box with the cluster provided with your free Pipekit trial.

-For a free trial of Pipekit, head to [pipekit.io](https://pipekit.io).

 ## Getting Started

 1. Create a free trial account at [pipekit.io](https://pipekit.io).